Our PhD placement scheme supports the professional development of researchers for future career paths both within and outside academia.

 The broad scope and areas of the PhD placement projects are set in advance by the Library.
 Projects reflect our current strategic priorities, ensuring placements make a meaningful contribution to our activities and purpose as a national library.
 A project profile for each placement lists the expected tasks and outcomes, the training and experience offered to the student, and any required knowledge or skills.
 All projects provide scope for students to define areas of focus depending on their own interests and and include a range of opportunities for professional and personal development.

-Our latest call for applications is now closed.
-If you would like to be added to our mailing list for future PhD placement opportunities, please contact us: Research.Development@bl.uk
+Please note that we do not accept applications for PhD placements outside this scheme.
+If you would like to be added to our mailing list for future PhD placement opportunities, please contact us: email@example.com

 EligibilityFull eligibility criteria are published in the application guidelines for each round.